How to manage users within a project on My DataLake Services

 ../../_images/manage-users-entity-08_dedl.png

-Removing user from a project
+Removing a user from a project

 ../../_images/manage-users-entity-09_dedl.png